khaledelemam/ATMProject/phase2/README.txt

 - Open a new account
     > Only one account can be requested at a time per user
+    * When you request an account, logout as a user and login as an admin and click "accept all requests" to accept the account the request.
+When you log in as a user again you will find the requested account in your accounts list. *

 - Change your password